shenpeg/Errandly/67443-sprint3/README.md

 ## main

-This branch contains all relevant structs, shows ability to push/pull data to/from Firebase, and demonstrates log in functionality with Google OAuth.
+This branch contains all relevant structs, shows ability to pull data from Firestore, and demonstrates log in functionality with Google OAuth.

+Structs:
+- Errand
+  - ErrandOwner
+- User
+  - PickedUpErrand
+    - PickedUpErrandOwner
+  - PostedErrand
+    - PostedErrandOwner

+Pulling data from Firestore:
+- The ErrandRepository/UserRepository contain the logic for pulling errands/users from Firestore and storing them an an array as [Errand]/[User]
+- The ErrandDetailsView and UserView display the data that was pulled from Firestore

+Google Oauth:
+- Google Oauth is used for authentication.
+Most of this code codes from the [offical example code](https://github.com/google/GoogleSignIn-iOS/tree/main/Samples/Swift/DaysUntilBirthday#google-sign-in-swift-sample-app).
+The following files contain at least some logic necessary for Google Oauth:
+  - _7443_sprint3App
+  - ContentView
+  - SignInView
+  - UserProfileImageView
+  - UserProfileView
+  - AuthenticationViewModel

 ## extra